GRAPHIC DESIGNER’S PERSPECTIVE

 Include also short testimonials of your process, creative thinking, and quality to create and develop a reputable reference of your value to this client and future ones.

-Focus On The Company’s Goals
+Focus on the Company’s Goals

 The thinking thought that must run through the whole brief is the focus on the goals.
 The brief is a starting point to reach them.
-Be specific, clear, focus on the required outcome, and have impeccable communication with the target audience.
+Be specific, and clear, focus on the required outcome, and have impeccable communication with the target audience.

 Web designers do not work to create a brief; they work from the brief.